reallistic/RunTellThat/README.md

     CustomLog ${APACHE_LOG_DIR}/rttaccess.log combined
 </VirtualHost>
 ```
-Be sure to enable Listening on port 32401 (or whatever port you like)
+Be sure to enable Listening on port 32402 (or whatever port you like)
+(NOTE: PMS will run on 32400 AND 32401
 ```
 #apache2.conf OR ports.conf
-NameVirtualHost *:32401
+NameVirtualHost *:32402
-Listen 32401
+Listen 32402
 ```
 Set the values in the config file.
 (More help below)
 Enable mod_rewrite